Execution of Antonio James

 Antonio G. James (c.
 1954 – March 1, 1996) was an American murderer.
 He was tried and executed in Louisiana for the murder of Henry Silver.
 James claims to have not been the murderer in the event and held that conviction to his death.
-This case is notable not for any unusual or intrinsic aspect, but for being one of the few such cases that ever comes to the attention of the general public.

-Like the case of Edward Earl Johnson whose last days on death row in Mississippi were filmed for the BBC in 1987 as Fourteen Days in May, this case came to light precisely because it was so ordinary, and was seen to be so.
-To some it demonstrated the need for capital punishment to protect the public from such dangerous people.
-To others it demonstrated the inhumanity of death row.
-Whatever conclusions were reached, this case remains one of the few such cases in the public domain that does not involve a celebrity perpetrator or victim, and so reminds all concerned of nature of most capital cases in the United States.

 Prior criminal history

 James had amassed a very extensive juvenile and criminal record by the time he was tried for the murder of Silver.
 The post-sentence investigation report prepared for the sentencing court listed 37 juvenile incidents.
 James was ordered confined to the Louisiana Training Institute at age 14.
 In 1973, he was convicted of attempted armed robbery and sentenced to serve three years at the state penitentiary.
 During this period of confinement, he was convicted of attempted simple escape.
 He was released in 1975.
 In 1978, he was charged with aggravated rape, but the charge was later refused by the prosecution.
 James was convicted of the January 23, 1979, first degree murder of Alvin Adams and was sentenced to life imprisonment.
 He was convicted of the January 26, 1979, armed robbery of Robert Hooten and was sentenced to 99 years for this offense, the maximum under Louisiana law.